nielskrijger/blog/pages/about.md

 - Oracle APEX
 - Oracle Data Integrator

-### Cape Group (2009-2010)
+### CAPE Groep (2009-2010)
-Cape Group is a systems integrator using web portal products to deliver solutions using the following technologies:
+CAPE Groep is a systems integrator using web portal products to deliver solutions using the following technologies:

 - Mendix (BPMN-based)
 - Java